MihirTayde/MihirTayde/README.md

 - 👋 Hi, I’m @MihirTayde
 - 👀 I’m interested in Web Development.
-- 🌱 I’m famalier with C and currently learning MY SQL.
+- 🌱 I’m famalier with C, C++, JavaScript and currently learning MY SQL and TypeScript.
 - 💞️ I’m looking to collaborate on projects related to Web Development.
 - 📫 you can reach me by just mailing at mihirtayde138@gmail.com.